This Four-Hour ‘Hamlet’ Is Compelling. Just Lose the TV Screens.

 Many people are in front of screens all day for work, and then when work is over, on comes the TV.
 An excursion to the theater is an escape from screens; and so if screens are being used on stage, they should be used sparingly, or at least with a point—or it feels like a depressing busman’s holiday for everyone watching.

-The screens in Hamlet detract from other, lovelier notes of direction from Icke, which again—right at the end of this languid interpretation—underscore it as a performance about grief and the grace of farewells.
+The screens in Hamlet detract from other, lovelier notes of direction from Icke, which again—right at the end of this languid interpretation—underscore it as a production focused on grief and the grace of farewells.
 What is not forgiven or forgotten is at least consigned to some kind of peace, with the legacy of war and discord hushed with those wretched screens thankfully turned off.